3 min read

-Taking your dog to the vet regularly is an essential aspect of their lifelong wellness.
-However, it's not uncommon for the vet to be a major source of stress for your pup.
-If your dog's least-favorite place to be is the vet, keep this Fear Free®-approved checklist close on hand.
-It is specifically designed to reduce stress at the vet for both your dog and you, from the days leading up to your appointment to when you bring your best friend back home.
+Taking your dog to the vet regularly for a dog wellness exam is an essential aspect of their lifelong health.
+Aside from monitoring your pet’s health, you can also ask the vet questions, such as how does foxtail affect dogs or CBD and dogs.
+However, it’s not uncommon for the vet visit to be a major source of stress for your pup.
+If your dog’s least-favorite place to be is the vet, keep this puppy first visit checklist close on hand.
+It is specifically designed to reduce stress at the vet for both your dog and you, from the days leading up to your planned dog vet visit or routine checkup to when you bring your best friend back home.

 3+ Days Ahead of Your Dog’s Vet Appointment